 ENGINE and MOUNTING REQUIRED.
 You will need to supply an engine to power this generator.
-The generator and engine must be mounted to each other.
+The generator and engine must be mounted to a common base such as a heavy-duty metal plate.
 See the "Specifications", "About Your Generator", and "Installation/Initial Set-Up" sections of this manual for more information on these requirements.